Rodrigue-K/MakersBnB/README.md

 # MakersBnB

+## Makers Academy - 3 day Group Project

+A web app that lets hosts offer up a list of spaces to rent and lets renters rent them out

 ## User stories

 ```
+As a user
+So that I can start renting out spaces
+I would like to be able to sign up

+As a user
+So that I can continue renting spaces
+I would like to be able to sign in

+As a user
+So that I can continue using the website
+I would like to be able to stay signed in

 As a host
 So that I can rent out a space
 I would like to list a space

 As a host
 So that I can rent out all my spaces
-I would like to list more than one space
+I would like to list multiple spaces

 As a host
 So that I can track different spaces
-I would like to give each listing a name
+I would like to be able to name my space

 As a host
 So that I can encourage uptake of my space
-I would like to describe my space
+I would like to provide a short description of my space

 As a host
 So that I can charge customers